Free Consultation!

 Factors Influencing Energy Production

-The energy production of solar panels is influenced by several key factors:
+Solar panel energy production is influenced by several key factors:

-• Panel Type: Different types of solar panels, such as monocrystalline and polycrystalline, have varying levels of efficiency.
-Monocrystalline panels are known for their higher efficiency, while polycrystalline panels more are cost-effective.
+• Panel Type: Different types of solar panels, such as monocrystalline and polycrystalline, offer varying levels of efficiency.
+Monocrystalline panels are renowned for their higher efficiency, meaning they convert a larger portion of sunlight into electricity.
+On the other hand, polycrystalline panels are generally more cost-effective but have slightly lower efficiency compared to their monocrystalline counterparts.

-• Weather Conditions: Solar panels are designed to withstand various weather conditions, including rain and snow.
-However, harsher weather such as strong winds or storms can reduce energy production due to debris and dirt covering the panels.
+• Weather Conditions: Solar panels are built to endure a range of weather conditions, including rain and snow.
+However, extreme weather events, such as strong winds or storms, can affect their performance.
+Debris and dirt blown onto the panels during these conditions can cover the surface and reduce their efficiency.

 • Orientation and Tilt: The direction your solar panels face and their tilt angle can impact energy production.
 Panels facing south and tilted at an optimal angle tend to yield the best results.
 However, it’s worth noting that if you have a west-east facing roof, you’re still likely to see great levels of energy production - you’ll simply just have to install solar panels on both sides to catch as much sunshine as possible.